Community Health Workers:

 IPHI’s Innovative Approach

 IPHI provides comprehensive training and support of both CHWs and the clinical and community-based teams into which CHWs are integrated.
-When possible, we do trainings at a community-level – across service providers – and provide overarching coordination, support, and evaluation to help change entire systems of care.
+When possible, we provide trainings at a community-level – across service providers – and provide overarching coordination, support, and evaluation to help change entire systems of care.
 Examples of our work can be found by clicking on the links below:

 - The Center for the Community Health Workforce